8 Steps To Prepare Your Dog For Spring

 prepare your dog for spring with tick and flea prevention

 Spring is when you should think about flea and tick preventative care.
 These harmful parasites are most active during the spring and summer months.
-The nice thing is that most of these preventative care supplements are monthly doses, much like Heartgard for preventing heartworm is administered monthly.
+The nice thing is that most of the preventative care supplements are monthly, much like Heartgard for preventing heartworm, which is administered monthly.
 It’s definitely something you’ll want to discuss with your vet.

 seasonal allergies are part of prepare your dog for spring